gaborbernat/bernat-tech/content/posts/type-hints/index.md

 ```

 This code has a bug in it.
 While this is correct under Python 3, it is not under Python 2 (because Python 2 expects to
-return `bytes` from `repr`, however, the `unicode_literals` import makes the returned value of type `unicode`).
+return `bytes` from `repr`.
+However, the `unicode_literals` import makes the returned value of type `unicode`).
 Having
-the from future import in place means it's not possible to write a repr that satisfies the type requirements for both
+the from future import in place means it's not possible to write a `repr` that satisfies the type requirements for both
 Python 2 and 3.
 You need to add runtime logic to do the right thing:

 ```python